-I’ve been lucky to experience some of the world’s great sea-meets-land road trips: the PCH in California, North Coast 500 in Scotland, the Amalfi Coast in Italy – but as I meander along Northern Ireland’s spectacular Causeway Coastal Route, I’m increasingly convinced that this is up there with them.
+I’ve been lucky to experience some of the world’s great sea-meets-land road trips: the PCH in California, the North Coast 500 in Scotland, the Amalfi Coast in Italy – but as I meander along Northern Ireland’s spectacular Causeway Coastal Route, I’m increasingly convinced that this is up there with them.

 None of it should come as a surprise.
 This incredible part of Northern Ireland was voted the number one place to visit in the world by travel publisher Lonely Planet a few years ago, and the change in perception that has taken place over the past two decades has helped to usher in a new era of tourism driven by Game of Thrones, golf, Titanic Museum and the extraordinary beauty which has remained unspoilt here for centuries.